TIBCOSoftware/snappydata/docs/quickstart.md

 #Getting Started in 5 Minutes or Less

 You have multiple choices for getting started with SnappyData.
-Depending on your preference you can work locally on your local machine, on premise network, on AWS or with a docker image.
-We will adding support for Azure in the near future.
+Depending on your preference you can, work on your local machine, on premise network, on AWS or with a docker image.

+<Note>Note: </Note>

-If you decide to get going on your local machine you should have 6GB of RAM for SnappyData.
+*  <Note> If you decide to work on your local machine you should have 6GB of RAM.</Note>

+* <Note>  Support for Azure will be provided in the future releases.</Note>

 ##Getting Started with your Spark Distribution

-If you are a Spark developer and is already using Spark 2.0 , fastest way to work with SnappyData is to add SnappyData as a dependency.
-For instance, using "package" option of Spark Shell.
+If you are a Spark developer and already using Spark 2.0, the fastest way to work with SnappyData is to add SnappyData as a dependency.
+For instance, using "package" option of Spark shell.

-Follow the below instructions to try out SnappyData in 5 minutes or less.
+This section contains instructions and examples using which, you can try out SnappyData in 5 minutes or less.
 We encourage you to also try out the quick performance benchmark to see the 10X advantage over Spark's native caching performance.

-**Open a command terminal. and go to the location of the Spark installation directory:**
+**Open a command terminal and go to the location of the Spark installation directory:**
 ```scala
 $ cd <Spark_Install_dir>
 $ ./bin/spark-shell --packages "SnappyDataInc:snappydata:0.7-s_2.11"
 ```

 This opens a Spark shell and downloads the relevant SnappyData files to your local machine.
-It may take some time to download the files.
+Depending on your network connection, it may take some time to download the files.

+###Interacting with SnappyData
 <a id="Start_quickStart"></a>
-The following section provides details of how to interact with SnappyData:
+The following section provides details of how to interact with SnappyData.

-Your application code is almost all Spark.
+Most of your application code is in Spark.
 You bootstrap SnappyData using a SnappySession (derived from SparkSession).
 In this simple test, we create some tables, load data and query the tables using Spark SQL.

-Tables in SnappyData exhibit many operational capabilities like disk persistence, redundancy for HA, eviction, etc. You can check the [detailed documentation](programming_guide.md#ddl) after trying out this section.
+Tables in SnappyData exhibit many operational capabilities like disk persistence, redundancy for HA, eviction, etc. For more information, you can refer to the [detailed documentation](programming_guide.md#ddl).

-While SnappyData supports Scala/Java/Python/SQL APIs for this quickstart you can choose to work with Scala APIs or SQL depending on your preference.
+While SnappyData supports Scala, Java, Python, SQL APIs for this quick start you can choose to work with Scala APIs or SQL depending on your preference.

-##Getting Started using Spark Scala APIs
+##Getting Started Using Spark Scala APIs

-**Create a SnappySession** :A SnappySession extends SparkSession so you can mutate data, get much higher performance, etc.
+**Create a SnappySession**: A SnappySession extends SparkSession so you can mutate data, get much higher performance, etc.

 ```scala
 scala> val snappy = new org.apache.spark.sql.SnappySession(spark.sparkContext)